LuxinZhang902/Durin/START_HERE.md

-# 🛡️ FinShield AI - START HERE
+# 🛡️ Durin - START HERE

-**Welcome to FinShield AI!** This is your complete fraud detection platform.
+**Welcome to Durin!** This is your complete fraud detection platform.

 ---